Adi-1805/sanity.df/README.md

 # AI ML-Ready Preprocessing Environment

-A realistic OpenEnv environment that simulates a data science preprocessing pipeline.
+A realistic OpenEnv environment that simulates a data science preprocessing pipeline using RL.
 AI Agents are assigned tasks to clean, scale, impute, and engineer features using structured ML operations.

 ## Supported Tasks